 Here is what the Indian doctors found: The growth factors in autologous (your blood) PRP induces the proliferation of dermal papilla cell (Hair follicles).
 Ten patients were given PRP injections prepared from their own blood on the affected area of alopecia over a period of 3 months at interval of 2-3 weeks and results were assessed.
 Three months after the treatment, the patients presented clinical improvement in the hair counts, hair thickness, hair root strength, and overall alopecia.
 They concluded that PRP appears to be a cheap, effective, and promising therapy for androgenic alopecia with no major adverse effects.

 In another study from Greek researchers lead by the Democritus University of Thrace, 20 patients, 18 males and 2 females, with androgenetic alopecia had three PRP treatment sessions performed every 21 days and a booster session at 6 months following the onset of therapy.
-At 6 months and at 1 year, hair volume was significantly increased.(12) Images from this study:
+At 6 months and at 1 year, hair volume was significantly increased.(13)